Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

 ## Conclusion

 At this stage we now have a compiling and working API including database access logic for the reference data and key employee CRUD activities.

-Next we need to perform end-to-end testing to ensure it is functioning as expected.
+Next we need to perform end-to-end [intra-integration testing](./Employee-Test.md) to ensure it is functioning as expected.